 The next town Port St. Joe is less a vacation community and seems to have a more industrial or commercial base but it does have a nice downtown waterfront and park area.
 Port St. Joe looks out across an expansive lagoon to the St. Joseph Peninsula so technically it is not on the Gulf.
 The lagoon forms the St. Joseph’s Bay Aquatic Preserve.
 Near the tip of the Peninsula is St. Joseph Peninsula State Park that offers camping, hiking, and an extensive beach fronting on the Gulf.
 (Port St. Joe was another casualty of Hurricane Michael so camping here in 2019 may be dicey.
 Likewise camping is at the State Park on the St. Jo Peninsula is suspended because the park is now only accessible by water.)

 On your way south of St. Joe, Highway 98 and Highway 30A part company again.
-30A runs along the Gulf past the entrance to St. Joseph Peninsula and past Indian Point, a smaller peninsula that is primarily a vacation home community, but has a nice secluded RV and Tent Campground at the tip (They road out the hurricane with minimal damage).
+30A runs along the Gulf past the entrance to St. Joseph Peninsula and past Indian Point, a smaller peninsula that is primarily a vacation home community, but has a nice secluded RV and Tent Campground-Indian Pass at the tip (They road out the hurricane with minimal damage).
 Another noteworthy spot south of St. Joe is St. Joe Bay Golf Course (see our review).
 Along this route there is a string of barrier islands: St. Vincent, Cape St. George, and St. George Island.

 Apalachicola, is one of our favorite places along the Panhandle Gulf Coast.
 Unfortunately because it is protected by those barrier islands, Apalachicola doesn’t have those glamorous white sand beaches.
 You’ll have to drive out to St. George’s Island to get your “Gulf Beach Fix.”
 But for many other kinds of vacation entertainment we like Apalachicola a lot.
 It has several quaint restaurants and bars, even a brew pub, lots of neat little shops and galleries, some interesting parks, museums, a large number of historic register homes and structures, and some attractively restored B&Bs.